sourcegraph/learn/README.md

     matcher='The code you would like to highlight (optional)' />
 ```
-When you have input with line spacing that you would like to preserve, use a template literal for the `input` instead.
-Also be sure to add an additional blank space to any line where you would like to preserve spacing.
+When you have input with line spacing that you would like to preserve, use a template literal for your input and preserve the spacing there.
+To do this, add an additional blank space to any line where you would like to preserve spacing.
 For example:

 ```
 <Highlighter